 So, what does it take to create a startup that succeeds?
 Is it knowing the art of building successful apps?
 Or it is all about technical skills?
-For many startups where non-technical founders have created award-winning tech products, nothing could be further from the truth.
+For many startups where non-technical entrepreneurs have created award-winning tech products, nothing could be further from the truth.

 For those who liken creating apps without tech knowledge to cooking in the absence of the right recipe, here’s news.
 Founders and CEOs with non-technical skills are shaping tech startups worldwide.
 Let’s start with the startup that revolutionized the concept of a home away from home: Airbnb.